 ul.
 Grzegórzecka 3 (Plac Targowy)

-This legendary sidewalk sausage stand has been a Cracovian street food institution for over twenty-five years.
-Here two old boys in white smocks set up shop outside their blue Nysa (a Polish PRL-era van) every evening except Sundays to grill kiełbasa
+This legendary sidewalk sausage stand has been a Cracovian street food institution for over thirty years, dating back to 1991.
+Here two old boys in white smocks set up shop outside their blue Nysa (a Polish PRL-era van) every evening except Sundays to